Heartbreaking Bravery is in the midst of its return, but it’s showing—and will continue to show—a slightly different bent.

 In Heartbreaking Bravery‘s initial run, the phrase “stay tuned” became a bit of a mantra.
 Two simple words that carried a double meaning.
 A hyper-intentional choice of language that spoke directly to the promise of an ambiguous but worthwhile future, and the literal act of keeping things in tune.
 A train has to stay on the rails to get to its intended destination.

 Heartbreaking Bravery‘s metaphorical train never fully divorced the rails, it was just relegated to a standstill; a complicated piece of machinery laying dormant at a half-abandoned station.
 Apart from an intermittently active YouTube presence, there has been no consistency in production or movement from any channel carrying Heartbreaking Bravery‘s name or logo since 2019.
-In the back end of 2025, that will change.
+In the front end of 2026, that will change.

 So, once more: stay tuned.